Skip Navigation

 At a glance: In April 2026, U.S. and UK cyber authorities disclosed a previously unknown persistence mechanism, tracked as FIRESTARTER, discovered on Cisco firewall infrastructure protecting a U.S. federal civilian agency.
-Analysis confirmed that the mechanism can survive security patches released in September 2025, allowing continued access to affected devices unless remediation extends beyond routine patching.
+The mechanism can survive security patches released in September 2025, allowing continued access to affected devices unless remediation extends beyond routine patching.
 The activity underscores the business risk of perimeter device compromise and reinforces that patching alone does not always equate to full remediation.

 Threat summary